 Welcome to Island Nature!

-Island Nature features the nature writing and photography of Dave and Jocie Ingram who live on Vancouver Island, British Columbia, Canada.
+Island Nature features the nature writing and photography of Dave Ingram who lives on Vancouver Island, British Columbia, Canada.
 The idea behind Island Nature is to highlight local knowledge about places to go to on Vancouver Island to discover and experience nature and wildlife.
-Nature writers and Vancouver Island organizations are welcome to submit guest posts and/or PSAs about nature related events – we’d be happy to post them.

-Hopefully, our articles will inspire you to get out and explore your own backyard or to help you plan a visit to the Island.
-We’ll share our knowledge about the unique places on Vancouver Island that may be a little off the beaten track but are interesting from a natural history point of view.
+Hopefully, the articles will inspire you to get out and explore your own backyard or to help you plan a visit to the Island.
+I’ll share my knowledge about the unique places on Vancouver Island that may be a little off the beaten track but are interesting from a natural history point of view.
 You can find out about the best bird watching locations on Vancouver Island, where to find special plant communities and ecosystems, profiles about a variety of organisms that call the Island home, and upcoming events that have a nature focus.
-Since we love nature we’ll be traveling off Vancouver Island as well!
+Since I love nature, I’ll be traveling off Vancouver Island as well!

 Dave is a naturalist and photographer based on Vancouver Island, British Columbia.
-He’s worked as a heritage interpreter with BC Parks, Parks Canada, the Greater Vancouver Regional District, Vancouver Aquarium and Marine Science Centre, and a number of NGOs with a focus on environmental education.
+He worked as a heritage interpreter with BC Parks, Parks Canada, the Greater Vancouver Regional District, Vancouver Aquarium and Marine Science Centre, and a number of NGOs with a focus on environmental education.
 He also spent a season guiding zodiac boat tours in Haida Gwaii, BC and has volunteered with several bird research projects including Laskeek Bay Conservation Society’s ancient murrelet study at Limestone Island and at SFU’s Triangle Island research station.
 He regularly contributes photographs of BC native plants to eFlora image bank.
 Dave currently teaches digital media at a high school in the Comox Valley, British Columbia.

 Photography on Island Nature

 Dave’s passion in photography is in the small details of plants and animals in the natural world.
 He enjoys close-up macro photography and has a great interest in the patterns and shapes that can be found in nature.
-Additional photographs are posted on Flickr.
-You can also follow our nature observations on Twitter and Facebook.
+Additional photographs are posted on Instagram.
+You can also follow his nature observations and photography on Facebook.

 Prints of Dave’s images can be ordered for reasonable prices by contacting him directly or through his image web site Dave Ingram Photography.